 Within a year after the building was completed in 1908, the Congregation installed a radiant heating system, which has been the building’s main source of heat for the past century.
 Cooling the building has depended solely on natural ventilation.
 Unity Temple’s electrical and plumbing systems have never been fully upgraded and the building does not have life safety systems.

 Unity Temple has never had an air conditioning system for the warm summer months, and the lack of climate control has caused damage to the concrete structure and interior finishes, as well as discomfort for the Congregation and visitors.
-Additionally, rising energy costs have made it a very expensive to heat the building.
+Additionally, rising energy costs made it a very expensive to heat the building.

 Unity Temple Restoration Foundation and the Congregation maintain a strong commitment to making Unity Temple as sustainable as possible, in a way that does not compromise, structurally or visually, the architectural significance of the building.